-Translation costs can be reduced by planning ahead early in the writing process and by keeping translation in mind during authoring and editing phases.
+Translation costs can be reduced by planning ahead early in the writing process and by keeping the cost of translation services in mind during authoring and editing phases.

 Limit the Volume of Text – Write Less!